HerrMotz/bachelor-thesis/publication/main.typ

 In order to query a BGP containing a blank node, the query will specify a variable at the blank node's position.
 There are other syntactical structures to express blank nodes, which are however semantically equal @W3C_SPARQL_Formal_Definition.

 == Qualifiers <heading:qualifiers>
 The naming, addressing, and definition of qualifiers in Wikibase is ambiguous (@wikibooks_sparql_qualifiers @Erxleben2014_Wikidata_LOD).
 The term "qualifier" is used both for the syntactic structure and for the asserted RDF triple of an RDF graph.
-An achievement of this work is the clear differentiation between these terms and the introduction of new terminology to enable unambiguous communication of the intended meaning.
+An achievement of this work is the dissemination of the terminology.

 @fig:query_for_qualifier shows how a Wikibase qualifier can be queried.
 It is worth noting that different prefixes are used to refer to the Wikibase property `P69`, while yet another prefix is used for `P580`.
-Although the qualifier structure could be queried unambiguously with a sufficiently large query, these specialized prefixes allow to pinpoint the relevant aspects.
-The specifics of the different prefixes and the contexts they define will be explained and formalised in this section.

 #figure(
   caption: [A query to fetch the start date of Goethe's education at the University of Leipzig],